-What is important for us in this story is that the lifting off of the boycott was triggered by the Christian delegation from Abyssinia that visited the Prophet in his exile in the eighth year after the prophethood.
-In coordination with Ja’ffar ibn Abi Talib, the cousin of the Prophet, and by King Negus of Abyssinia, a Christian/Muslim delegation of thirty-three people was sent to visit and investigate the condition of the Muslims and the ill treatment they were exposed to by Quraysh.
-When the delegation visited the Prophet in his exile they were overwhelmed with his wisdom and the verses of the Qur’an he recited to them.
+What is essential for us in this story is that the lifting off of the boycott triggered by the Christian delegation from Abyssinia, who visited the Prophet in his exile in the eighth year after the prophethood.
+In coordination with Ja’ffar ibn Abi Talib, the cousin of the Prophet, and by King Negus of Abyssinia, a Christian/Muslim delegation of thirty-three people was sent to visit and investigate the condition of the Muslims and the ill-treatment they were exposed to by Quraysh.
+When the commission visited the Prophet in his exile, they were overwhelmed with his wisdom and the verses of the Qur’an he recited to them.
 Quraysh leaders insulted the Christian delegation for showing sympathy to the Prophet and his family.
-However, the delegation abstained from returning Quraysh’s insult, and for this occasion, Allah revealed this verse in Surah 28, Verses 52-55, which state:
+However, the commission abstained from returning Quraysh’s insult, and for this occasion, Allah revealed this verse in Surah 28, Verses 52-55, which state:

-Moved either by the fear of an intervention of a foreign power or by the awakening of their conscientious, several leaders of Quraysh, Hisham bin Amr, Zuhair bin Umayah, Mut’im ibn ‘Addi, and Buhtury ibn Hihsam agreed amongst themselves to “stop the fool act of the boycott” and planned to call the rest of Quraysh leaders into a public meeting at the Ka’ba for the purpose of ending the boycott.
-The meeting was a success and the removal of the boycott was achieved.
+Moved either by the fear of an intervention of a foreign power or by the awakening of their conscientious, several leaders of Quraysh, Hisham bin Amr, Zuhair bin Umayah, Mut’im ibn ‘Addi, and Buhtury ibn Hisham agreed to “stop the fool act of the boycott.”
+They planned to call the rest of Quraysh leaders into a public meeting at the Ka’ba to end the boycott.
+The meeting was a success, and the removal of the boycott was achieved.
 Thus, the visiting act of the Christian delegation of Abyssinia could have triggered a chain of actions that led to the lifting off of the boycott.
 This Christian visit was indeed a considerable act of faith that initiated the process of delivering the Prophet and his family out of the mad boycott.

 During the rise of Islam and beyond, Muslims and Jews co-existed in harmony for many years.
 Tolerance and virtue were indivisible parts of Islam that allowed for this unity.
-In the year 622 CE, Prophet Muhammad (p) migrated from Mecca to Medina ending a 13 years strive in calling the people of Quraysh to Islam and escaping their latest plot to assassinate him.
-However in the city of Medina, the Prophet made alliance treaties with the eleven Jewish tribes and authored and dictated the Constitution of Medina, known as Shaheefatul Madina, to be the law of a land inhabited by different ethnic groups and nationalities.
-This document constituted the law to ever govern unified Jews and Muslims in a single state.
-“The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion and the Muslims have theirs,” is one of its articles.
+In the year 622 CE, Prophet Muhammad (p) migrated from Mecca to Medina ending a 13-years strive in calling the people of Quraysh to Islam and escaping their latest plot to assassinate him.
+However, in the city of Medina, the Prophet made alliance treaties with the eleven Jewish tribes and authored and dictated the Constitution of Medina, known as Shaheefatul Madina, to be the law of the land inhabited by different ethnic groups and nationalities.
+This document constituted the law ever to govern unified Jews and Muslims in a single state.
+“The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion, and the Muslims have theirs,” is one of its articles.